VOTE OCTOBER 26TH 2026

 About Bradley

-Bradley is a third-generation lawyer at his family firm in Oshawa; Marks and Marks Lawyers, est. 1946.
-Together with his wife Julie, Bradley raises four young children.
+Bradley started as a third-generation lawyer at his family firm in Oshawa; Marks and Marks Lawyers, est. 1946 by his Grandfather Ernest Marks Q.C.
+Bradley practiced law with his Dad, Ted Marks until 2022 before Ted's retirement after 40 years of law practice in Oshawa .
+Together with his wife Julie, Bradley has four children.

 Prior to joining Council Bradley was involved in many endeavors including, Vice President of St. Vincent’s Kitchen, member of the Knight of Columbus and various other volunteer commitments.

-Bradley is dedicated to continuing to advocate and being a strong voice for all Ward 3 residents.
-Bradley wants Oshawa to be a safe and affordable place for families to establish their roots for many generations to come.
+Bradley is dedicated to continuing to advocate and being a strong and experienced voice for all Ward 2 residents.
+Bradley wants Oshawa to be a safe and affordable place for families to establish their roots for many generations to come, just like him.

 Traffic Safety